Khadreal/backend-test-I/README.md

 ## Task

-Built a bot that extracts the following from people’s Twitter bio (on public/open accounts), into a Google spreadsheet:
+This bot extracts the following from people’s Twitter bio (on public/open accounts), into a Google spreadsheet:

 * Twitter profile name
 * Number of followers